pgazmuri/SCRITrialAgent/INSTALL.md

 ## Updating the Extension

+The extension includes an `update_url` in its manifest that points to GitHub.
+However, for **unpacked extensions loaded in developer mode**, Chrome does not automatically check for updates.

+**To update manually:**

-1. Download the new version from Releases
+1. Download the new version from [Releases](https://github.com/pgazmuri/SCRITrialAgent/releases)
-2. Extract to a **new folder** (or delete the old files first)
+2. Extract to the **same folder** (overwriting old files) or a new folder
 3. Go to `chrome://extensions`
 4. Click the **Reload** button (🔄) on the SCRI Trial Agent card